susanzhang233/mollykill/README.md

 The [dataset](https://pubchem.ncbi.nlm.nih.gov/bioassay/1706) for training is obtained from pubchem, which contains a through screening for inhibitors of the protease.

 ### Limitations(Future work)
+- Currently, some generated molecules might not be viable.
+Therefore, some conditions for the generation might be added.
+- The dimension of the discriminator might be improved by adding more features of the molecules(ie. hybridization, stereochemistry, etc)

 ### Acknowledgements